umasivakumar232/stock-analysis/README.md

 #### DQ Stock Analysis

-The ‘DQ’ stock performance declined by 63% by end of year 2018 We recommend to Steve and his parents that they need to look at better performing stocks to put their money
+The ‘DQ’ stock performance declined by 63% by end of year 2018 We recommend to Steve and his parents that they should consider a better performing stock to put their money

 ![DQ_Analysis_2018](https://user-images.githubusercontent.com/85518330/123638008-4714e880-d7e4-11eb-9f64-b54e898dad6c.png)

 #### All Stocks Analysis 2017

 Almost all stocks except TERP did well in 2017

 ![All_Stocks_2017](https://user-images.githubusercontent.com/85518330/123638150-71ff3c80-d7e4-11eb-924a-286c3ef2d5ad.png)